 Other Upcoming events:

 CEPR Conference The Politics of Regulation and Central Banking, 12 February 2021, Rotterdam School of Management.
-The call for papers can be found here and the deadline for paper submissions is Sunday 15th November 2020.
+The call for papers can be found here.
+To register your attendance, please visit https://portal.cepr.org/cepr-conference-politics-regulation-and-central-banking.
+Joining instructions will be circulated closer to the time.
+The programme is available here.

 Max Planck Summer School on the Political Economy of Conflict and Redistribution 2021, 2-8 August 2021, Berlin, Germany.
 The call for applications can be found here and applications are open between 1 December 2020-31 March 2021.